Police: Indiana shooter killed after injuring 1 at Walmart

 “When officers went in, they were trying to locate the suspect and he was all over the store.
 He would shoot at officers and move.
 So it wasn’t contained to just one area inside,” she said.

-Gray said that police did not immediately know how many people, aside from the female employee, that Mosley had shot, saying there could have been additional victims who fled the scene.
+Gray said that police did not immediately know how many people, aside from the woman employee, that Mosely had shot at, saying there could be additional victims who fled the scene.

 The Associated Press sent an email seeking comment from Walmart.